POSTMARK DEADLINE FOR APPLICATIONS IS SEPTEMBER 30.

 - Artist Resumé or Bio: Submit a 1-2 page biography or resumé that highlights your experience, qualifications and background.

 - Project Summary: Describe the ways in which the project specifically relates to the curriculum at the specified grade level (up to 3 pages).
-Explain how proposed programming will enhance curriculum as outlined in the “Visual and Performing Arts Framework for California Public Schools.”
-(Free download of VPAF at www.cde.ca.gov/ci/vp/cf/)
+Explain how proposed programming will enhance curriculum as outlined on the California State Board of Education website: https://www.cde.ca.gov/be/st/ss/vapacontentstds.asp

 - References: All applicants are required to submit reference letters from TWO professional references.
 One MUST be from an educator who can attest to the applicant’s prior experience presenting an art program or project in a classroom setting.
 Please be sure to give them sufficient notice so that they are able to meet the application deadline.
 Please note: Return applicants may access previous teacher evaluations (at the ACMC Office) to use in lieu of educator recommendation; but the applicant MUST provide four copies as part of the application.